-The Department of Criminal Justice at Wayne State University (WSU) and the Michigan Department of Corrections (MDOC) are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.
+The Department of Criminology and Criminal Justice at Wayne State University (WSU) and the Michigan Department of Corrections (MDOC) are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.

 The Inside-Out Prison Exchange Program is unlike any other class offered at WSU.
-The semester-long course meets once per week inside the Detroit Reentry Center (DRC) located less than ten minutes away from the university.
+The semester-long course meets once per week inside a local prison, formerly the Detroit Reentry Center (DRC).
 The class combines WSU students (outside students) with an equal number of incarcerated men (inside students) at the DRC in Detroit, MI.
-Both WSU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.
+Both WSU and incarcerated students have the same syllabus and academic requirements and students learn about crime and justice together through collaboration and dialogue.

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
 The program has since grown to include 565 trained instructors from 40 states and six countries reaching over 20,000 students.
-The fall 2017 Inside-Out class in the criminal justice department here at Wayne State marks the first official course being offered at the university with recognition by the Provost Office.
+The fall 2017 Inside-Out class in the criminal justice department here at Wayne State marks the first official course being offered at the university with recognition by the Office of the Provost.